TahsinAlahi/lvl-2_assingment-1/README.md

 ---

-# Interfaces vs. Types in TypeScript: What’s the Difference?
+# Blog 2: Interfaces vs. Types in TypeScript: What’s the Difference?

 TypeScript is loved for the type safety and structure it brings to JavaScript.
 But if you've used TypeScript for even a short while, you've likely come across **`interface`** and **`type`**.
 At first glance, they seem similar—both let you define the shape of an object.
 So, what's the difference?
 When should you use one over the other?